process-success/Process-Success-Application/README.md

 $ bench init name-of-your-bench ; cd name-of-your-bench
 $ bench get-app https://github.com/process-success/Process-Success-Application.git
 $ cd apps/process-success

+# This adds the remote 'origin' to your local git configuration:
+$ git remote add origin https://github.com/process-success/Process-Success-Application.git
 $ git checkout develop
 ```
-PLEASE MAKE SURE TO SWITCH TO DEVELOP/FEATURE BRANCH AS PULLING AN APP FROM GIT USING BENCH WILL PLACE YOU IN MASTER!!
+PLEASE MAKE SURE TO SWITCH TO DEVELOP/FEATURE BRANCH AS PULLING AN APP FROM GIT USING BENCH WILL PLACE YOU IN UPSTREAM/MASTER!!

+###### Upstream / Origin
+The bench CLI tool pulls from the Prcess Success Application repo and sets the HEAD as upstream/master.
+For now, track all you changes in your own feature branch with the 'origin' remote.
+We need to work together to get a good system of merging completed feature into origin/master usch that the changes are refelcted in upstream/master.

 ##### Normal Development
 Once installed, you can use bench normally with our new app.
 You may create sites, install the app, etc,.
 To manage changes, make sure you are in your appropriate feature branch, and simply enter the working directory of your feature branch and run git commands as you normally would.